mitranim/gtg/readme.md

 * `Choose` and `RunCmd` allow to run only one task.
 We should provide shortcuts for selecting N tasks, which can be run concurrently via `Par` or serially via `Ser`.

-* `Ser` should produce an error when the requested tasks happen to run in a different order due to some other tasks.
+* `Ser` should produce an error when other tasks cause the requested tasks to run in a different order.
 Currently this is unchecked.

 ## License